MicrosoftDocs/powerbi-docs/articles/powerbi-service-how-should-i-share-my-dashboard.md

 - Collaborating with colleagues to create meaningful reports and dashboards in *app workspaces*.
 - Bundling those dashboards and reports into *apps* and distributing them to a larger group or your whole organization.
-- *Sharing* dashboards with a few people, from the service or the Power BI mobile apps.
+- Sharing dashboards with a few people, from the service or the Power BI mobile apps.
-- *Publishing to the web*, where anyone can interact with them.
+- Publishing to the web, where anyone can interact with them.
 - Printing.

 This article compares these and other activities.